kyriosaa/java-practice/APCSA/exam/1/MCQ.md

         fractionTwo = new Fraction(7, 19);
         // missing code

-    Which of the following could be used to replace *// missing code* so that the answer contains the result of multiplying fractionOne by fractionTwo?
+    Which of the following could be used to replace "*// missing code*" so that the answer contains the result of multiplying fractionOne by fractionTwo?
     - (A) answer = fractionOne * fractionTwo
     - (B) answer = multiply(fractionOne, fractionTwo);
     - (C) answer = fractionOne.multiply(fractionTwo);